Participating in Electives/Rotations/Clerkships at Jefferson

 For Current Medical Students

-If you are currently a medical student at a non-U.S. medical university, and you are interested in participating in an elective or rotation at Jefferson, please contact the registrars office:
+If you are currently a medical student at a non-U.S. medical university, and you are interested in participating in an elective or rotation at Jefferson you must apply through the Registrar's Office.

 Telephone: (215) 503-8734